ZarakiLancelot/blog/README.md

-# Bridgetown Website README
+# BLOG Website made with Bridgetown

-Welcome to your new Bridgetown website!
-You can update this README file to provide additional context and setup information for yourself or other contributors.
+Welcome to my new Blog website!
+Created with Bridgetown and TailwindCSS.

 ## Table of Contents